 Heavy metals have been around for thousands of years and are used in various applications worldwide.
 Although the harmful health effects of heavy metals have been known for a long time, exposure to heavy metals seems to be inevitable in today’s world.

 Most of the credit for safe drinking water, breathable air, and farmable soil goes to environmental engineers.
 They dedicate their lives to protecting the earth and its inhabitants from the adverse environmental effects related to recycling, waste disposal, public health and water, and air pollution control, according to the U.S. Bureau of Labor Statistics.

 How Metal Pollutes the Environment

 When metals are naturally found in the earth, it’s sometimes difficult to understand how they can pollute the environment.
 With no surprise, humans are the main cause of heavy metal pollution.
-Heavy metals become concentrated due to different human activities and sources like vehicle emission, industrial waste, fertilizer, paint, and treated woods.
+Heavy metals become concentrated due to different human activities and sources like vehicle emissions, industrial waste, fertilizer, paint, and treated wood.
 Heavy metals can introduce themselves as pollutants through plant, animal, and human tissues by inhalation, diet, or physical contact.
 Some of the most common

 metals that are a cause for concern are listed below.

 Traces of lead is found in gasoline, tires, lubricating oil, grease, and firearms and lead is also the number one heavy metal contaminant.

 Major sources of zinc pollution include tire wear, motor oil, grease, brake emissions, corrosion, and air deposition, which can be found on various different surfaces that come in contact with rainwater like roofs, gutters, fencing, and drainage systems.